reportportal/docs/src/md/src/GettingStarted/ConfigurationOfReportPortalServer.md

 ### Statistics

-It should be mentioned, that the ReportPortal server has an enabled option of collecting statistics of user's actions.
+It should be mentioned, that the ReportPortal server has an enabled option of collecting statistics of user's actions for Google analytics.

+We collect information on:
+* which buttons are the most clickable
+* which place are the most popular

+It helps us to improve the usability of the application and to collect information about the most popular behavior patterns.
 The list of actions could be found on the Statistics page.

 To change the option:
 1. Login to the ReportPortal as an ADMIN user
 2. Then open the list on the right of the user's image.